Encyclopaedia Index

 Different velocity components may need different solution procedures.
 For example, a boundary-layer flow in which z is the predominant flow direction is best handled with point- by-point solution for u and v, but slab-wise solution for w.
 The reason is that w is strongly influenced by viscosity in these circumstances,whereas u and v are not.

-Finally, attention is drawn once more to the possibility of varying the starting-time and the frequency of updating of the various dependent variables, and for that matter of the auxiliary variables as well.
-PHOENICS possesses many devices for effecting such variations, which you are advised to explore.
-The guiding principle should of course be this: quantities which both influence and are influenced by the velocity (or other dominant-variable) field should be updated frequently throughout the computation; those which influence but are not influenced should be set at the beginning and never updated; and those which are influenced but do not influence should be updated only at the end.
+The guiding principle should be this: quantities which both influence and are influenced by the velocity (or other dominant-variable) field should be updated frequently throughout the computation; those which influence but are not influenced should be set at the beginning and never updated; and those which are influenced but do not influence should be updated only at the end.